-uoo rses (9 t to 11 c redits):

-(1) Writing (3 credits):
+(1) Writir na (3 c redits):

-' ' CSUS Grant Writing and Fund Development (W) 3
+(.)
+CSUS Grant Writing and Fund Development (W) 3

-WRA 320 Technical Writing (W)
+WRA Technical Writing (W)

-WRA 331 Writing in the Public Interest (W)
+WRA Writing in the Public Interest (W)

-WRA 341 Nature, Environmental, and Travel Writing 3
+WRA Nature, Environmental, and Travel Writing 3

-WRA 453 Grant and Proposal Writing
+WRA Grant and Proposal Writing

-(2) Comr nunica ations (3 or 4 credits):
+(2) ations (3 or 4 credits):

-' ' COM 100 Human Communication
+(-) COM Human Communication

-COM 225 An Introduction to Interpersonal
+COM An Introduction to Interpersonal

 Communication

 COM 240 Introduction to Organizational Communication 4

 COM 275 Effects of Mass Communication

-COM Methods of Communication Inquiry 4
+COM 300 Methods of Communication Inquiry4

 CSUS 325 Study and Practice of Communication

 for Sustainability (W)

-FW 435 Integrated Communications for the Fisheries and Wildlife Professional
+FW 435 Integrated Communications for the Fisheries

+and Wildlife Professional

-(3) Systems (3 or 4 credits):
+(3) Comp outer S Systems (3 or 4 credits):

 CSE 101 Computing Concepts and Competencies 3

-CSE 201 Fundamentals of Information Technology
+CSE 201 Fundamentals of Information Technology3

 CSE 231 Introduction to Programming I

 FW 419 Applications of Geographic Information

 Systems to Natural Resource

-Management
+Management4

-GEO 221 Introduction to Geographic Information
+GEO 221 Introduction to Geographic Information 3

-and 0041
+and

 GEO 221L Introduction to Geographic Information

-050 004 Laboratory1
+Laboratory

-GEO Remote Sensing of the Environment
+GEO Remote Sensing of the Environment 4

 GEO Geographic Information Systems

 NSC Introduction to Computational Modeling 4

-ohy 221 and 221L must be completed to satisfy
+phy 221 and 221L must be completed to satisfy

-this red quirem ent.
+this ree

-- j.
-Six credits in 300-400 level courses offered by the Colleges of Arts and Letters or College of Social Science beyond the credits that are counted toward the University's Integrative Studies requirement.
-Credits from relevant courses completed from item 3.i. may be counted toward this requirement.
-Courses used to fulfill this requirement must be approved by the student's academic advisor. - k.
+-400 level courses offered by the Colleges of

+r College of Social Science beyond the credits

+toward the University's Integrative Studies re-

+s from relevant courses completed from item 3.i.

+oward this requirement.
+Courses used to fulfill

+ment m nust be approved by the student's academic adviso

+Addi itional c redits in 300-400 level Integrative Biology courses as

 Additional credits in 300-400 level Integrative Biology courses as needed to meet the requirement of at least 33 credits.
 Students also may complete more than one course, or pair of courses, from item 3.i.
 Additional courses completed from item 3.i. may be counted as Integrative Biology electives toward the 33 credits.
-Courses beyond those taken to satisfy item 3.i. may come from other departments with the approval of the student's academic advisor.
+Courses beyond those taken to satisfy item 3.i. may come from other departments with the approval of the student's academic advisor j.